swethasiva/Sentiment_Analyser_Final_model/README.md

   ## Running train the models:

   Place the IMDB dataset in the same location as the classifier files.
+Click [here](https://drive.google.com/file/d/1DQGcLQ_AfWBFjUGO6dQqpIsyxNhkgAqg/view?usp=sharing) to download the dataset.

    * LSTM Model
     Clone the repository into your local system and run the following command: